Princess Raiyah bint Hussein: Official duties

 Princess Raiyah took part in official visits to Japan in 2007 and 2008, and accompanied King Abdullah II to the country in April 2009.
 In 2008, she formed part of a Jordanian delegation during an official visit with King Abdullah II to South Korea.

 Personal life

 On 5 November 2019, the court announced Princess Raiyah's engagement to British-born journalist Ned Donovan, son of writer Tessa Dahl and Patrick Donovan, maternal grandson of Roald Dahl and Patricia Neal, and paternal grandson of Francis Patrick Donovan and Maria Kozslik.
 His half-sister is the model Sophie Dahl, who is married to the singer Jamie Cullum.

 The pair married on 7 July 2020 in the United Kingdom with the permission of King Abdullah II, after their planned wedding in Jordan was cancelled due to the COVID-19 pandemic.
 In 2023, she was made a Dame of the Order of St. John.
+They divorced in 2026.

 Princess Raiyah is reportedly close with Talulah Riley, who referred to Raiyah as “my brain twin and most beloved voice in the universe” in the acknowledgment section of one of her novels.